 Expected Impact #3

 Significant increase in the recovery of water, energy and/or substances.
-30% water and heat recovery from humid exhaust and recuperation of materials from the flue stream.
+30% water and waste heat recovery from humid exhaust and recuperation of materials from the flue stream.

 Expected Impact #4